swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 The types work out correctly since it is the specific actor system that has _assigned_ the `ID`, and stored the specific distributed actor instance for the specific `ID`.

 > **Note:** Errors thrown by actor systems should conform to the `protocol DistributedActorSystemError: Error {}` protocol.
-While it is just a marker protocol, but it helps end users understand where an error originated.
+While it is just a marker protocol, it helps end users understand where an error originated.

 Attempting to ready using one type, and resolve using another will cause a throw to happen during the resolve, e.g. like this: